micahasmith/ko.mapUtil/README.md

 ### the options object literal

-When calling functions, you always pass in an options objlit like the following example:
+When calling `map()`, you always pass in an options objlit like the following example:

 ```js
 {